Master-Wangus/EcadAssignment2020/README.md

 web-based online store selling baby products for a local merchant.
 Each team member is required to implement 1 of the 4 functional areas described in Section

-## 3.0.
-In addition, the team is required to integrate the different functional areas that
+## 3.0 FUNCTIONS OF THE SYSTEM
-the team has implemented to present an integrated system.
+In addition, the team is required to integrate the different functional areas that the team has implemented to present an integrated system.
 The data dictionary of this online store is shown in Appendix A. You can download a script file that contains the database schema and sample data to construct your database for the website, as well as product image files required for your